99-Year-Old Holocaust Survivor Takes On Insurance Cliff

 The family seeks an injunction to prevent the cancellation of the Lebbins’ life insurance policy, plus punitive damages.

-They are represented by David Rubino with McCarthy Wilson in Rockville, Maryland, and by James Bainbridge of Plymouth Meeting, Pennsylvania.
+They are represented by David Rubino with McCarthy Wilson in Rockville, Maryland, and by James Bainbridge of the Bainbridge Law Firm in Plymouth Meeting, Pennsylvania.

+“After faithfully paying premiums for over 25 years, Mr. Lebbin now has the burden of knowing that his family will not be able to collect on his life insurance,” Bainbridge said in an email.
+“Transamerica has unjustly enriched itself at the expense of Mr. Lebbin and his family, and now refuses to live up to its end of the bargain.”

 Neither Rubino nor Transamerica have responded to requests for comment.